gustavobap/AgendaRailsReact/README.md

-# Slot Booking Application
+# Agenda Application

 ## Introduction
-This slot booking application is designed to demonstrate how to structure and implement the architecture of an agenda system.
+This application is designed to demonstrate how to structure and implement the architecture of an agenda system.
 It uses modern web technologies and a scalable design to handle real-time slot bookings efficiently.

 ## Architecture